sshuttle [options] -r [username@]sshserver[:port] <subnets …>

 A comma-separated list of hostnames to use to initialize the

---auto-hostsdoes things like poll local SMB servers for lists of local hostnames, but can speed things up if you use this option to give it a few names to start from.
+--auto-hostsdoes things like poll netstat output for lists of local hostnames, but can speed things up if you use this option to give it a few names to start from.

 If this option is used without